Asthma Symptoms: Risk Factors, Triggers, & Tips For Prevention

 Do not make any changes in medication without consulting the doctor.
 It is always a nice idea to take your medication to the doctor so he can make sure you are using the right medication and exact dose (this is only if you’ve chosen the medicines yourself).

 Long-term medication such as anti-inflammatory drugs or allergy medication can help in inhaling air comfortably.

-In most of the cases, a doctor suggests an inhaler as the primary means of medication.
+In most cases, a doctor suggests an inhaler as the primary means of medication.
 Be particular about how to use an inhaler and follow the instructions to use it.
 And always carry it in your backpack.
 Consider it a top priority amongst your bag pack items.

 As mentioned previously, asthma symptoms vary from individual to individual.
 Unless the signs are obvious, you must consult a doctor and get a quick diagnosis done.

 September 22, 2020 Sam Bell